wp-plugins/wp-fb-share-like-button/README.txt

 If you don't have any facebook app id and so please click on "<a href="https://developers.facebook.com/apps" target="_blank" >Create New App</a>".
 If you don't have any facebook app id so you can also use plugin's default Facebook App Id.
 For this, optional checkbox provided into settings page.

-You can also remove Facebook like button from some pages , if "show on page " checkbox enabled for pages.
-For remove Facebook like button please insert page ids separate them with commas,[ like 5, 21] in "Exclude Using Page IDs" field.
+You can also remove Facebook like button from some pages/posts , if "show on page" or "Show on post" checkbox enabled for pages/posts.
+For remove Facebook like button please insert page/post ids separate them with commas,[ like 5, 21] in "Exclude Using Page/Post IDs" field.

 After customize plugin settings, please click on "Save Changes".